Subscribe to Our Blog

 February 26, 2020

 7 Key Steps to Creating a Sales Forecast That Scales With You

 The sales forecast is the single most important number in the company.
 It dictates how a business can invest and grow.
 There’s just one problem: It’s really hard to get right.
 And even when you do get it right, chances are you’ll grow out of that solution and have to readjust as you scale.

 Yet no matter how mature your company is or how fast it grows, one thing remains certain: It is absolutely critical to nail your sales forecast.

-Sales forecasts are a roadmap that guides the company to where it aspires to be.
+The sales forecast is a roadmap that guides the company to where it aspires to be.
 It enables revenue teams to prioritize actions that the organization will need to execute to reach its desired goal.
-Forecasting sales with the right model and sales forecasting method is vital to the success of any given company, small business or multinational enterprise
+Forecasting sales with the right model and sales forecasting method is vital to the success of any given company, small business or multinational enterprise.

 To help get you started with sales forecasting, we’ve put together this step-by-step guide.
 You’ll learn how to think about the critical steps in establishing your forecast, including:

 - Start with the goals of your forecast

 - Understand your average sales cycle